 Birds are one of the friendliest pets you could ever have once you can get them to trust you.
 However, it doesn’t happen overnight.
 A considerable effort needs to be made while staying patient to gain their trust.

 The moment you’re successful in doing so, birds don’t hesitate to show their loyalty and affection, mostly through their body language.
-You just have to observe the signs to know for sure, some of which are discussed below.
+You just have to observe some of the signs discussed below.

 Signs Your Bird Trusts You

 1. Flashing Their Eyes

 Unlike humans, birds can enlarge or shrink their irises as they desire.
 This is known as flashing or pinning.
 They use this method to show trust to their owner.
 But it can also be taken as an expression of annoyance or anger.